jakubkopczyk/architecture-samples-test-automation/README.md

 Prepared steps are placed in `androidMockTest/java/<packageName>/test/steps`.

-Cucumber runner is plaed in `androidMockTest/java/<packageName>/test`.
+Cucumber runner is placed in `androidMockTest/java/<packageName>/test`.

 Emulator must be active or real device must be connected